sofiakwok/unitree_ros_packages/README.md

 9. To run mocap publisher: ```roslaunch natnet_ros_cpp natnet_ros.launch```
 10. To run mocap subscriber: ```rosrun optitrack listener```

 Note: For people using the MuJoCo-control-estimation repository, the ```optitrack``` package should never need to be actually launched to access pose data - just the publisher needs to be launched.
+The root directory is called ```catkin_ws``` on the downstairs desktop.